Arachnids

 1 pair of chelicerae (from the Greek “cheli” meaning claw)

 The Acari (ticks, mites, and allies) exemplify diversity.
 However, most species are tiny, even microscopic, and therefore often overlooked.
 The largest species (such as velvet mites and ticks) are generally not longer than 10 mm, while the smallest are tiny enough to live in such bizarre places as the human hair follicle.
 The Acari are commonly parasites of other organisms.
 For example, Locustacarus buchneri is a parasitic mite that lives in the tracheae (breathing pores) of Arctic bumblebees, whereas other species specialize on marine gastropods.
-The three lineages of Acari (the Acariformes, Opilioacariformes, and Parasitiformes) have uncertain relationships, and some researchers doubt they are very closely related (see Lindquist 1984).
+The main lineages of Acari (the Acariformes, Opilioacariformes, and Parasitiformes) have uncertain relationships, and some researchers doubt they are very closely related.
 However, some features that many Acari share include:

 (1) A narrow anterior (gnathosoma or capitulum) with oral opening and appendages.
-(2) Larvae with six legs (3) Anterior legs may be used in sensory behavior.
+(2) Larvae with six legs (3) Anterior legs may be used in sensing their environment.

 The Acariformes lineage is the most species-rich arachnid group, with over 30,000 currently described species (OConnor 1984).
 The Parasitiformes includes the ticks and their close relatives.
 The Acari have a worldwide distribution, living on plants and animals, and inhabiting both freshwater and marine ecosystems.
 In fact, some mites inhabit the area around deep-sea hydrothermal vents.
 In addition to being diverse and filling many ecological niches, the Acari are unparalleled among arachnids in their vast reproductive output (Walter and Proctor 1999).